Travel

 17. Alleppey, Kerala

-The area is a popular tourist places in Kerala, and it is well known for houseboat rides, but it also offers water sports.
-Known as the Land of the Backwaters of Kerala, boat rides through the thriving mangroves are a memorable experience.
-In addition to the picturesque beauty of the backwaters and the call of nature, the tranquil backwaters soothe any traveler’s soul.
+Tourist destination in Kerala, it is famous for houseboat rides and offers water sports as well.
+Popularly known as the Backwaters of Kerala, the boat rides through the verdant mangroves are an unforgettable experience.
+Theres the picture perfect beauty of the backwaters and the song of nature soothes any traveller soul.

 18. Visakhapatnam, Andhra Pradesh

-Visakhapatnam, also known as Vizag, is a beautiful port city in Andhra Pradesh.
-The city has one of the oldest shipyards in mainland India and beautiful beaches.
+Visakhapatnam, aka Vizag, is a picturesque port city in Andhra Pradesh.
+The city has one of the oldest shipyards in mainland India and has beautiful beaches.

 19. Mahabalipuram, Tamil Nadu

-Mahabaalipuram, located on Tamil Nadu’s Coromandel Coast, is another UNESCO World Heritage Site known for its Pallava-era rock-cut temples and sculptures.
-The Shore Temple, Pancha Rathas (Five Rathas), and Arjuna’s Penance are architectural masterpieces that demonstrate Pallava period creativity.
-The seaside town captivates both history enthusiasts and beachgoers with its calm beaches and cultural heritage.
+Another World Heritage Site designated by UNESCO, also located on Tamil Nadu’s Coromandel Coast, is Mahabaalipuram (or Mammallapuram), renowned for its rock-cut temple complex and sculptures of the Pallava era.
+The Shore Temple, Pancha Rathas (Five Rathas) and Arjuna’s Penance are celebrated architectural wonders of the Pallava era imagination.
+The seaside town is a haven for history enthusiasts and sun worshippers alike with its peaceful beaches and rich history.

 20. AMRITAPURI